sheila-anne/sheila-anne/src/pages/events/index.md

 FRIDAY, MAY 1, 2026 - MONDAY, MAY 4, 2026 (SOLD OUT!)

 It's time to escape to a gorgeous sun-soaked oasis awaiting you in the magic of the high desert.
 This long weekend retreat includes two yoga classes per day, optional hikes/day trips, star gazing, epic food cooked by our private in-house chef, and more.
-Just 3 rooms left [BOOK NOW!](https://www.saraholesonyoga.com/joshuatree-retreat)
+[Learn more and join the waitlist!](https://www.saraholesonyoga.com/joshuatree-retreat)

 ![Joshua Tree 2026 retreat photo](/img/joshua-tree-2026-retreat.jpg "Imagine relaxing by the fire in Joshua Tree with us!")